 Users who do not agree to the changes will have to stop using WhatsApp.

-Q Can WhatsApp and Facebook read my messages and listen in to calls over WhatsApp between friends, family and colleagues?
+Q: Can WhatsApp and Facebook read my messages and listen in to my calls over WhatsApp between friends, family and colleagues?

-"We believe that keeping these records for two billion users would be both a privacy and security risk, and we don't do it," it said.
+"We believe that keeping these records for 2 billion users would be both a privacy and security risk and we don't do it," it said.

 When users try to chat with a business on the app, WhatsApp will clearly label conversations with businesses that choose to use Facebook's servers to store chats.

 Facebook will not automatically use a user's messages to determine the ads he sees.
-But a merchant can use the information for marketing purposes, which may include advertising on Facebook.
+But a merchant can use the info for marketing purposes, which may include advertising on Facebook.

 Facebook cannot send general ads in a similar way to these consumers and still cannot read the messages, and neither can WhatsApp.
 Also, WhatsApp has no ads, for now.